camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/90-task-markers.html.md

 ## Loops

 The loop marker is not yet natively supported by the engine.
-For Multiple Instance the number of repitions is known in advance - which makes it a bad candidate for loops (anyway - since it defines a completion condition that may be already sufficient for some cases).
+For Multiple Instance the number of repetitions is known in advance - which makes it a bad candidate for loops (anyway - since it defines a completion condition that may be already sufficient for some cases).

-To get around this limitation the solution is to explicitely model the loop in your bpmn process:
+To get around this limitation the solution is to explicitly model the loop in your BPMN process:

 <div data-bpmn-diagram="implement/loop-alternative"></div>